tedunderwood/fiction/variation/readme.md

 2. Separating the training and test sets from a third set used only for validation.
 (This becomes necessary once I'm optimizing parameters using grid search.)
 3. Running the process many times, so we can estimate variation.

 The script that matters most for this process is **make_validation_splits.ipynb**.
-I produced the relevant results by running:
+It defines a split between a test-and-training set and a validation set.
+Then it calls versatiletrainer2.py, which optimizes a model of the test-and-training set through cross-validation.
+The model is written to disk, and tested on the validation set.
+We repeat the process thirty times for each genre.

 That notebook creates results files included here as ```BoWMystery_models.tsv,``` etc, which in turn are used by boxplot.R to create the visualization used in the *Critical Inquiry* article.
-The point estimates also used in the visualization are taken from "The Life Cycles of Genres."
+The point estimates also plotted in the visualization are taken from "The Life Cycles of Genres," 2015.